nephio-project/docs/content/en/docs/guides/install-guides/install-on-gcp.md

     --full-management
 ```

+{{% alert title="Note" color="primary" %}}

-Note that Config Controller clusters are always regional and are not available in all regions.
+The Config Controller clusters are always regional and are not available in all regions.
 See the link above for a
 list of available regions.
 The Config Controller creation may take up to fifteen minutes.

+{{% /alert %}}

 The output is similar to: